geertjanw/ojet-training/README.md

 'ojs/ojdatagrid', 'ojs/ojcollectiondatagriddatasource'
 ```

-5. In your application, you should now see this:
+5. Save your changes.
+In your application, you should now see this:

 <table><tr><td>
 <img src="Screen%20Shot%202018-06-21%20at%2015.50.55.png" alt="alt text" width="400" height="250">